 - Many women recommend replacing a leg bag with a belly bag if you want to go swimming to hide it under your swimsuit.

-- A new product made by Coloplast called the Peristeen anal irrigation system uses water to help people completely evacuate their bowels.
-Typically requiring a special prescription and training it is a revolutionary way to manage your bowels.
+- A product made by Coloplast called the Peristeen anal irrigation system uses water to help fully evacuate the bowels.
+It typically requires prescription and training, but many people find it to be an effective bowel management option.

 - Get a bidet toilet attachment for an easy way to keep yourself clean after using the restroom.

 - If you have limited use of your hands, it’s important you have the right bowl program tools.
-Check out the EZ Reach Bowel Management Tools, including a suppository inserting tool and digital bowel stimulator. www. the-therapyconnection.com/products/ez-reach-bowel-mgt-tool-combo
+The EZ Reach Bowel Management Tools includes a suppository inserting tool and digital bowel stimulator.

 - Uqora.com offers a variety of products that include supplements that have been shown to be clinically effective in preventing UTI’s such as D-Mannose, Curcumin, Vitamin D3, and Lactobacillus.